shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step3.md

     ![category-processor](logspipeline/assets/category-processor.png)

-7. In the **Logs** browser tab, close the log details if it's open.
-Scroll to the top of the list for the most recent logs, and click a recent `flog` log.
+7. In the **Logs** browser tab, close the log details if it is open.
+Scroll to the top of the list for the most recent logs.
+You'll notice that there is a pause in the log stream while the new processor is starting to process incoming logs.
+When new logs start coming in, click a new `flog` log.

     ![log-catproc-full](logspipeline/assets/log-catproc-full.png)